Psudonem/notes/linguistics/sept5.md

 - in class quizzaes/ closed book
 - create five minute video where we interview another language speaker
 - watch and comment on videos classmates make
-- conduct interview in language other than english
+- conduct interview in language other than english… contact selsabil? if not who? uhhh

+Homework
+- [ ] FOR THURSDAY: read chapter 1 in textbook
+- [ ] FOR NEXT WEEK: Read Chapter 2